jmuzsik/blog/content/it/aws-lessons.md

 ##### [Transient state](https://en.wikipedia.org/wiki/Transient_state)

-A system is in transient state when a process variable or variables have beenn changed and the system has not yet reached a steady state.
+A system is in transient state when a process variable or variables have been changed and the system has not yet reached a steady state.

 Examples in code: